Shingwauk: Indigenous governance

 Following the War of 1812 Shingwaukonse developed a vision of Indigenous rights and self-determination for his community.
 He believed in the sharing of resources with European settlers in a way that would benefit the people of Garden River and the creation of a relationship with the crown which allowed for independence and autonomy of his people.
 Shingwauk's advocacy around land-use rights can be seen in his participation in the Mica Bay Incident, which protested against the Quebec Mining Company.

 Education advocacy

 In addition to his role as a prominent chief during the war years Shingwauk also strongly advocated education to help the Anishnaabe people preserve their language and culture.
 In 1832, he snowshoed all the way from Sault Ste.
 Marie to York to ask Governor John Colborne to provide a teacher for his people.
 He also advocated the creation of a "Teaching Wigwam Lodge" for his people to learn how to read and write in the English language.
 This vision would create a space where they can receive education while retaining to their traditions and culture.
 Shingwauk's vision led to the creation of Shingwauk Kinoomaage Gamig in 2008.

+The Shingwauk Indian Residential School was named after Shingwauk.
+The operation of the residential school did not align with Shingwauk's educational advocacy, it operated as an assimilationist institution, as part of the residential school system in Canada.